x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 Dimensions and attributes may be attached to any of these 3 levels.

-Observations will be found directly under a data set object, in case the data set is a flat list of observations.
+In case the data set is a flat list of observations, observations will be found directly under a data set object.
 In case the data set represents time series or cross sections, the observations will be found under the series elements.

 ### id